Home / Coffee knowledge / G-Iota DF83 V2 Espresso Grinder - Single Dosing Review

 G-Iota DF83 V2 Espressomühle - Single Dosing Test

-The DF83 V2 from G-Iota, also known as Turin DF83 V2, positions itself as a top contender in the single dosing espresso grinder segment for home use under 1000 euros.
+The G-Iota DF83 V2, also known as the Turin DF83 V2, is positioning itself as a top contender in the segment of single dosing espresso grinders for home use in the under 1000 Euro range.

-Single dosing has become indispensable in many households since the success of the Niche Zero.
-With the DF64, G-Iota already launched a good single dosing grinder in the lowest price segment.
-The DF83 V aims to build on this success and could, with its performance, end the triumphant run of the Niche Zero.
-Because what the DF83 V2 has to offer in terms of performance, build quality, particle distribution, and espresso quality is truly excellent.
+Since the success of the Niche Zero, single dosing has become indispensable in many households.
+With the DF64, G-Iota already placed its own capable single dosing grinder in the lowest price segment.
+The DF83 V aims to build on this success and could, with its performance, end the Niche Zero's winning streak.
+After all, what the DF83 V2 delivers in terms of performance, build quality, particle distribution, and espresso quality is truly good.

-We extensively tested the DF83 and compared our results with data from more than 50 espresso grinders.
-We purchased the grinder from Bohnendealer*, who is the importer for the German and Austrian market.
-Unfortunately, the grinder is not currently available in Switzerland.
+We have tested the DF83 extensively and compared our results with data from more than 50 espresso grinders.
+We bought the grinder from the Bohnendealer*.
+This is the importer for the German and Austrian market.
+Unfortunately, the grinder is currently not available in Switzerland.

-We compared 10 single dosing grinders in the price range of 500 to 1000 euros.
-More on this in our article on the topic.
+We compared 10 single dosing grinders in the price range from 500 to 1000 Euros.
+Read more about it in our article on the topic.

 Design and Construction

-The DF83 V2 impresses with its robust, powder-coated housing, which guarantees both stability and durability.
-With dimensions of 365 mm (height) x 153 mm (width) x 252 mm (depth) and a weight of 10.5 kg, reflecting its sturdy construction, it is compact yet prominent on any kitchen counter.
-The power cable protruding from the side is noticeable and can be quite annoying.
-It's inexplicable why the manufacturer routed the cable to the side.
+The DF83 V2 impresses with its robust, powder-coated housing, which ensures both stability and longevity.
+With dimensions of 365 mm (height) x 153 mm (width) x 252 mm (depth) and a weight of 10.5 kg, which reflects its stable construction, it is compact yet present on any kitchen counter.
+Notable is the power cable exiting from the side, which can be really annoying.
+It is inexplicable why the manufacturer routes the cable to the side.

-As with the G-Iota DF64, the permanent illumination of the grind button is annoying.
-Modern devices should be switched off when not in use and not light up for no reason.
-Who needs an emergency light on their grinder at night?!
+As with the G-Iota DF64, the constant glowing of the grind button is annoying.
+Modern devices should be switched off when not in operation and not glow for no reason.
+Who needs a night light on their grinder at night?!

 kabel df83